 More often than not, the time series data collected on some systems start by simply being displayed on some dashboards looked at by some operational staff.
-But as more data are collected and the digital transformation of entities mature, new use cases emerge for those data coming from sensors.
+But more data are collected and the digital transformation of entities mature.
+New use cases emerge for those data coming from sensors.
 Among these use cases, using those data to prove to third parties, whether business partners or regulatory bodies, that some systems were in a certain state or were behaving in a certain manner is a very common one.

 But as soon as you start using data to prove a point to external entities and that you are the one generating those data, you need to build trust.
 Building that trust relies on some basic principles means to ensure compliance and auditability.
 Those principles should be made possible by the time series solution you are using.

 Controlling who can access your time series database is paramount.
 Most notably you need to ensure that only authorized applications and/or personnel are able to store data.